Antisocial Behaviour and Hate Incident Policy

 - Speak to other agencies

 This process will take place over a 2-month period before an initial case review is conducted.
-The victim/witness will be expected to continue reporting incidents through the agreed channel throughout the duration of the remainder of the case.
-In cases where this does not happen, the case may be closed due to lack of information.
+The victim/witness will be expected to continue reporting incidents through the agreed channel throughout the duration of the case.
+Where this does not happen, the case may be closed due to lack of information.

 Stage 3 – Initial Case Review.

-After 2 months of the case being opened, if the case has not progressed onto stage 4 or 5, the ASB Officer will carry out a case review to establish if the case should be closed or progressed further.
-This will depend on the evidence provided and if the ASB is considered to be persistent and severe.
+After 2 months of the case being opened, if the case has not progressed onto stage 4 or 5, the Officer will carry out a case review to establish if the case should be closed or progressed further.
+This will depend on the evidence provided and if the ASB/Hate incidents are considered to be persistent and severe.

 The following actions may apply: